prasannavl/mchain/README.md

 While standards are not set in stone, standards are great.
 I love standards.
 And standards evolve.
 But not without experimentation.
 Meanwhile, I do the best I can to keep things composable and interoperable :)

+And if you're one of those who want perfect standards, know that using `net/http` will voilate `W3C HTTP standards` in so many places, because it just handles error internally and has no way to communicate them to it's parent handlers.

 ## Related

 - **fileserver:** https://github.com/prasannavl/go-gluons/blob/master/http/fileserver - Reimplementation of Go's http file server that properly returns errors instead of having it's logic inter-mingled.
 This allows nice directory listing handling, and error handling with ease.